apple/coremltools/docs-guides/source/opt-overview.md

 Typically gains from model compression could be observed in the form of runtime memory, latency, power consumption, or some combination of them.
-However, these gains would depend not only on the specific model (for example, whether it's compute-bound or memory-bound) and compression type, but also on the hardware and compute unit that the model is running on.
+However, these gains depend not only on the specific model (for example, whether it’s compute-bound or memory-bound) and compression type, but also on the hardware and compute unit that the model is running on.
 This is because implementations for compressed kernels in the NE/GPU/CPU compilers vary.